Weight management for adults

 To be referred for bariatric surgery a patient has to be assessed for their readiness for surgery as it is a significant and as a result can take some time before a patient might be considered ready to be referred.

-Patients will often receive support first from a bariatric preparedness services provided by Leicestershire Partnership Trust’s Dietetics Team, who will work with them to prepare them for a surgery referral.
-This could include a specific diet for weight loss and liver size reduction.
-It is anticipated that this service will resume taking referrals from 1st April 2026.
+Patients will often receive support first from a bariatric preparedness service provided by Leicestershire Partnership Trust’s Dietetics Team, who will work with them to prepare them for a surgery referral.
+This could include a specific diet for weight loss and liver size reduction.Â

 Patients with a BMI over 60 will often not be able to have their surgery in Leicestershire as the required robotics technology is not available.